 - Labor -All of the above should show that it is a very labor- intensive job.
 You need a person to show up and do all the work and that person costs money.
 One of the biggest factors in any quote is the labor cost.

 Once you get the right systems in place and understand your numbers, it’s not hard to generate a quote.
 Our goal in writing this out was not to overwhelm or make it seem harder than it is, but to simply explain the “whys” and “hows” of pricing out a screen print project.

 Screen printing is a great method of garment decoration, but it’s not the only method.
 We also offer Dye Sublimation and DTG (direct to garment).
 Both of those methods allow for far less setup but don’t scale as well as screen printing.
 When it’s a small job, we use one of those two methods to complete the job.
 For screen printing, our minimum is 24 pieces (although DTG may still make more sense in some situations).
 It all depends on the answers to the questions above.

-You can either click on the Contact Us link at the top of the page or head on over to our Screen Printing Service page to get more information on what we have to offer.
+You can click on the “Get A Quote” button at the top of the page or head on over to our Screen Printing Service page to get more information on what we have to offer.